mpietrowiak/mern-stack-app/README.md

 ## Production

+In production, the server is listening on 5000 and serves the compiled frontend and also responds to normal API requests.
 You can build a docker image using `yarn build-image`.

 ## TODO:

+* Investigate using Create-React-App programatically.
+* Investigate how to use the same way of serving the app in development and production (?)
 * Add Mongoose and some CRUD + GUI for it.
 * Check deployment on Heroku